raffomania/axum-api-testing-example/README.md

 # Testing Your Rust Web API

-A nice way to test your Rust backend that scales nicely for larger codebases with lots of test cases.
+A boilerplate setup with best practices for testing your axum backend that scales nicely for larger codebases with lots of test cases.
+Features:

+- Convenient **custom HTTP client** making tests easier to write
+- **Github Action** that runs tests, verifies formatting etc.

-This is the example code for ["End-to-end Testing Your Rust Backend"](https://www.rafa.ee/talks/end-to-end-testing-your-rust-backend/), a talk held at EuroRust 2022.
+This repo is also the example code for ["End-to-end Testing Your Rust Backend"](https://www.rafa.ee/talks/end-to-end-testing-your-rust-backend/), a talk held at EuroRust 2022.
+If you want to know more about the techniques used here, check out the talk!

 Here's a short guide to reading the code: